AlexanderBuzz/xrpl-php/README.md

 and Java Versions emphasizing robustness and code readability for those interested in looking under the hood and getting into the nitty-gritty of XRPL development.

-It is currently work in progress nearing the finishing line, with intended use in PHP ecommerce platforms in mind when it comes to feature priority.

 ![Build Status](https://github.com/shopware/shopware/workflows/PHPUnit/badge.svg)
 [![License](https://img.shields.io/badge/license-ISC-blue.svg)](http://opensource.org/licenses/ISC)